1211711/cogsi2526-1211711-1210631/CA6/README.md

-# CCOGSI CA6 – PART 1
+# COGSI CA6 – PART 1

 This document is part of the COGSI (Configuration and Systems Management) class from the Software Engineering master’s course at ISEP – Instituto Superior de Engenharia do Porto.